-Pursuant to the sale of its royalty interests on January 21, 2022, Maritime was issued 96,818 Nomad common shares and recorded as marketable securities with a fair value of \$832,635, using the closing share price on the transaction date.
+Pursuant to the sale of its royalty interests on January 21, 2022, Maritime was issued 96,818 Nomad common shares which were recorded as marketable securities with a fair value of \$832,635, using the closing share price on the transaction date.
 Marketable securities are classified as financial assets measured at fair value through profit or loss and recorded at fair value using the quoted market prices and accordingly, are classified as Level 1 within the fair value hierarchy.
-During the nine month period ended September 30, 2022, the marketable securities were measured at a fair value and resulted in a gain of \$135,370.
-The Nomad common shares were subject to a statutory hold period that expired on May 22, 2022 and were sold during the nine month period ended September 30, 2022 for cash proceeds of \$961,897, net of commission, and the Company recorded a loss on sale of marketable securities of \$6,108.
+During the year ended December 31, 2022, the marketable securities were measured at a fair value resulting in a gain of \$135,370.
+The Nomad common shares were subject to a statutory hold period that expired on May 22, 2022 and were sold in June 2022 for cash proceeds of \$961,897, net of commission, and the Company recorded a loss on sale of marketable securities of \$6,108.
+A dividend payment of \$4,841 was received from Nomad and recorded in other income during the year ended December 31, 2022.